 Fall in Paris is always marked by the arrival of Beaujolais Nouveau.
 Make note of the third Thursday of November.
 This is the release of the new batch of Beaujolais Nouveau.
 Order it at a bistro or buy a bottle to share at home.

-This year on December 3 and 4th in the Carrousel du Louvre is the Grand Tasting.
+This year on December 1st and 2nd at the Carrousel du Louvre is the Grand Tasting.
 Tasting what exactly?
 Oh, just a little vin!
 Mark off these two days on the calendar if you are a wine lover!

 Christmas Markets and Cheer

-Fall in Paris (and everywhere else) technically goes until December which means we dip into the Christmas season!
+The fall season in Paris (and everywhere else) technically goes until December which means we dip into the Christmas season!
 Oh là là!!!
-The store windows are magnificent and Christmas markets abound in Paris.
+The Christmas lights in Paris are magnificent and often are ignited just after November 11, Armistice Day.
+Christmas markets abound in Paris.
 Some start as early as mid-November while others begin at the end of November.
 The markets run until the end of December or January 6.
-Clearly, this needs its own post because Christmas in Paris is magical!

 Being a Canadian, fall is synonymous with colourful leaves.
 I haven’t found any luxuriant reds (we’ll leave that to the wine in Paris), but there are gorgeous displays of yellow and orange hues.
 Add some crisp air, clear blue skies and a glass of vin chaud and you have the perfect fall day in Paris.

-Stroll by the Seine for lovely colours or head to one of the parks such as the Jardin of the Palais Royal, the Jardin du Luxembourg or the Jardin de Tuileries.
+Stroll by the Seine for lovely colours or head to one of the parks such as the Jardin of the Palais Royal, the Jardin du Luxembourg, the Tuileries Gardens or Parc des Buttes Chaumont.
 Walk the old railway line of La Coulée Verte for some beautiful fall colours or enjoy the gardens of the Parc de Bagatelle.

 If you are keen to go on a day trip, Giverny has an array of fall colours awaiting you in its spectacular gardens and decidedly fewer crowds than in the summer months.
 (Open until November 1).
 This tour takes you directly there.

-Alternately, rainy days are great for shopping.
-Explore the dazzling La Samaritiane which recently reopened, Le Bon Marché or Galeries Lafayette.
+Rainy days are great for shopping.
+Explore the dazzling La Samaritiane which reopened in 2021, Le Bon Marché or Galeries Lafayette.
 Love old-style shopping?
 Track down the Paris passageways.
 A few favourites include Galerie Vivienne, Galerie du Grand Cerf and Passage Jouffroy.

 A rainy fall day in Paris?
 Thoughts go straight to Angelina’s and a steaming cup of the most delicious hot chocolate you’ve ever tasted.
 It literally, tastes like a chocolate bar melted and ready to drink.
 Heavenly.